-DUCH CASE: JUDGMENT, ECCC, TC, $26\,$ Jul 2010, para.
-40.
+DUCH CASE: JUDGMENT, ECCC, TC, 26 Jul 2010, para.
+40;NUON CHEA, KHIEU SAMPHAN AND IENG SARY CASE: DECISION CONCERNING NEW DOCUMENTS AND OTHER RELATED ISSUES, ECCC, TC, 30Apr 2012, para.
+17;

 Material in case file is not considered evidence until put before chamber and subjected to examination: Material is considered put before chamber if its contents have been summarized, read out in court or appropriately identified.
-Material may be considered to have been subjected to examination where opportunity has been provided for adversarial argument, even where parties not avail themselves of opportunity.
+Material may be considered to have been subjected to examination where been provided opportunity has for adversarial argument, even where parties avail do not themselves of this opportunity.

 DUCH CASE: ADMISSIBILITY OF ADDITIONAL EVIDENCE, ECCC, TC, 28 Oct 2009, para.
-2; DUCH CASE: TRIAL TRANSCRIPTS, Day 18, ECCC, TC, 20 May 2009, p.
+2;DUCH CASE: TRIAL TRANSCRIPTS, Day 18, ECCC, TC, 20 May 2009, p.
 4, ln.
 23 - p.5, ln.
 12.

-Only those parts of documents which have been summarized are considered put before court: E.g., if only one chapter of book is summarized, only this part is considered put before court.
+Only those parts of documents which have been summarized are considered put before court:E.g., if only one chapter of book is summarized, only this part is considered put before court.
 However, if discussion of document extends beyond initial summary, entire discussion is available for Trial Chamber decision.
 DUCH CASE: TRIAL TRANSCRIPTS, DAY 18, ECCC, TC, 20 May 2009, p.
-5, lns.
-6-12.
+5, lns.6-12.